 The only thing that makes a laboratory grown diamond different from a mined diamond is its origin.
 A laboratory grown diamond is "grown" inside a lab utilizing cutting-edge technology that replicates the natural diamond growing process, creating a rare, beautiful and sustainable diamond.
 They share the same physical, chemical and opitcal properties of mined diamonds.
+We are proud to offer laboratory diamonds that are grown in the United States.

 Socially responsible Environmentally friendly Conflict free Sustainability of natural resources Larger, high quality diamonds Competitively priced Type IIA Quality Laser Inscribed with diamond certification Guaranteed supply White and fancy color diamonds